-Project Status: This project began in January 2007 and is projected to be completed in December 2014
+Project Status: This project began in January 2007 and was completed in December 2014

 We are studying how land-use decisions affect the health of an area’s ecosystem.
 We are building models that show the consequences of land-use choices on the Chesapeake Bay health and local economies.
 The project is designed to provide area-specific consequences of land-use scenarios, so that decision-makers can compare impacts and determine which land-use plan best enhances a community’s overall interests and goals.

 Why We Care

 The health of the Chesapeake Bay is directly linked to population growth and land use in the watershed.
 Since 1950, the population of the watershed has nearly doubled to nearly 17 million and will grow another 20 percent by 2030.
 More forests, farms, and other lands will be transformed into subdivisions, shopping centers, or parking lots.
 This urban growth increases hypoxia, contaminants, disease-causing organisms, and invasive species in the Bay and its tributaries.
 Incrementally, the landscape and the way-of-life of millions people living in the watershed are affected.
 Moreover, up to $60 billion in fishing, tourism, property, and shipping activities are at stake.

 There is a need to educate communities about the profound consequences of each of their land-use choices.
 What is lost when a new shopping center or youth center is built?
 Are those losses offset by what is gained?
 While we’ve long known that the way we use land influences the health of the Bay, we cannot yet quantify for a planning committee or commissioner how a specific land-use proposal under consideration will affect, for example, their local swimming and fishing interests.
 Our project is a step in this direction.